filecoin-project/lotus-docs/content/en/storage-providers/setup/prerequisites.md

     storage-providers:
         parent: "storage-providers-setup"
         identifier: "storage-providers-setup-prerequisites"
-weight: 100
+weight: 205
 toc: true
 ---

-Being a storage provider will only work if you fully comply with the [minimal hardware requirements]({{< relref "hardware-requirements" >}}) for the network in which you will be a storage provider.
+Being a storage provider will only work if you fully comply with the [minimal hardware requirements]({{< relref "../../get-started/hardware-requirements/" >}}) for the network in which you will be a storage provider.
 The sealing process is very resource-intensive and is dependent on precise configuration.
 We strongly recommend Linux systems administration experience before embarking.

 {{< alert icon="callout" >}}
 Be warned: if you decide to skip any of the sections below, things will not work!
 Read and tread carefully.